Our team helps you remove obstacles in finding your shape

 Regardless of society’s standards of fitness and beauty, it is important to develop goals that make sense to you, and are achievable by you.
 Many obstacles can get in your way of finding your shape including injuries, chronic stress, body image, hormone imbalances, digestion and metabolism.

-Acupuncture, massage, and exercise work by supporting your inherent tendency to be in health, acting through many vital systems such as the autonomic nervous system, immune system, and endocrine system (adrenalin, cortisol, endorphins, oxytocin, serotonin, and others).
+Acupuncture, massage, and exercise work by supporting your inherent tendency to be in health, acting through many vital systems such as the autonomic nervous system, immune system, and endocrine/hormone system.

 Injuries may prevent you from losing weight

 Injuries can interfere with an active lifestyle needed to lose and keep weight off.
 With appropriate exercise and rehabilitative strategies, our team helps you find your shape through acupuncture and therapeutic massage!

 - Shoulder dysfunction

 Stress and Hormone imbalances can contribute to weight gain

 Hormone imbalances can contribute to weight gain, and can come into play with those stubborn ‘last ten pounds’.

 Acupuncture facilitates hormone changes in overweight people.
 These hormones are associated with weight change, satiety, and appetite and were connected to significant weight loss and reduced BMI for the acupuncture group compared to the “sham” (false) acupuncture group in recent research.

 Our team can help you with hormone imbalances associated with: